Battle Hymn of the Republic

-Julia Ward Howe was married to Samuel Gridley Howe, a famed scholar in education of the blind.
+Julia Ward Howe was married to Samuel Gridley Howe, a scholar in education of the blind.
 Both Samuel and Julia were also active leaders in anti-slavery politics and strong supporters of the Union.
-Samuel Howe was a member of the Secret Six, the group who funded John Brown's work.
+Samuel was a member of the Secret Six, the group who funded John Brown's work.

 History

-Oh!
-Brothers
+"Oh!
+Brothers"

 The tune and some of the lyrics of "John Brown’s Body" came from a much older folk hymn called "Say, Brothers will you Meet Us", also known as "Glory Hallelujah", which has been developed in the oral hymn tradition of revivalist camp meetings of the late 1700s, though it was first published in the early 1800s.
-In the first known version, "Canaan's Happy Shore," the text includes the verse "Oh!
+In the first known version, "Canaan's Happy Shore", the text includes the verse "Oh!
 Brothers will you meet me (3×)/On Canaan's happy shore?" and chorus "There we'll shout and give Him glory (3×)/For glory is His own."
 This developed into the familiar "Glory, glory, hallelujah" chorus by the 1850s.
 The tune and variants of these words spread across both the southern and northern United States.

 As the "John Brown's Body" song

-At a flag-raising ceremony at Fort Warren, near Boston, Massachusetts, on Sunday, May 12, 1861, the song "John Brown's Body", using the well known "Oh!
+At a flag-raising ceremony at Fort Warren, near Boston, Massachusetts, on Sunday, May 12, 1861, the song "John Brown's Body", using the "Oh!
 Brothers" tune and the "Glory, Hallelujah" chorus, was publicly played "perhaps for the first time".
 The American Civil War had begun the previous month.

-In 1890, George Kimball wrote his account of how the 2nd Infantry Battalion of the Massachusetts militia, known as the "Tiger" Battalion, collectively worked out the lyrics to "John Brown's Body."
+In 1890, George Kimball wrote his account of how the 2nd Infantry Battalion of the Massachusetts militia, known as the "Tiger" Battalion, collectively worked out the lyrics to "John Brown's Body".
 Kimball wrote:

-According to Kimball, these sayings became by-words among the soldiers and, in a communal effort — similar in many ways to the spontaneous composition of camp meeting songs described above — were gradually put to the tune of "Say, Brothers":
+According to Kimball, these sayings became by-words among the soldiers and, in a communal effort—similar in many ways to the spontaneous composition of camp meeting songs described above—were gradually put to the tune of "Say, Brothers":

 Some leaders of the battalion, feeling the words were coarse and irreverent, tried to urge the adoption of more fitting lyrics, but to no avail.
 The lyrics were soon prepared for publication by members of the battalion, together with publisher C. S. Hall.
 They selected and polished verses they felt appropriate, and may even have enlisted the services of a local poet to help polish and create verses.

 The official histories of the old First Artillery and of the 55th Artillery (1918) also record the Tiger Battalion's role in creating the John Brown Song, confirming the general thrust of Kimball's version with a few additional details.